-There was a time when I watched network TV and there were shows I absolutely could not miss, 24 and more recently The Blacklist come to mind.
+There was a time when I watched network TV and there were shows I absolutely could not miss, 24 and more recently The Blacklist comes to mind.
 But those were rarities and more often than not even if I found a series I enjoyed, I couldn’t commit to the same bat time, same bat channel mentality.
-Fast forward to the age of Netflix, Hulu and Amazon Prime and enter the era of watch when you want and how much you want.
+Fast forward to the age of Netflix, Hulu, and Amazon Prime and enter the era of watch when you want and how much you want.
 The Man In The High Castle is an Amazon Prime television series based on the 1962 book of the same name authored by Philip K. Dick which I never knew existed until now.
 The series takes place in 1962 and imagines a world where the United States and its allies lost the second World War.

 I’m going to stop there because this series totally deserves a watching and I certainly don’t want to spoil anything for you.
 Just know a few things: if you’re sensitive about World War II and what happened in that war, you may want to steer clear.
 Remember, this deals with a world in which Hitler wins and that may not be something everyone wants to ingest (even in fiction).
 But looking at this as a work of fiction it is absolutely brilliant.
-The writing, acting, and production is top notch and if you have Amazon Prime, this should be on your watch list.
+The writing, acting, and production are top-notch and if you have Amazon Prime, this should be on your watch list.

 What do you think of The Man In The High Castle?
 Have you watched it?
 Let us know in the comments below or on Google+, Facebook and Twitter.